 1. The Cooper Trooper Foundation

 What: The Cooper Trooper Foundation is a 501c3 non-profit organization committed to helping families battling childhood cancer.
-You’ll find pumpkins, gourds, and cornstalks at the Cooper Trooper Pumpkin Patch, as well as games for the kids, inflatables and face painting!
+You’ll find pumpkins, gourds, and cornstalks at the Cooper Trooper Pumpkin Patch, but no kids area this year due to COVID.

 Where: Corner of Cool Springs Blvd & Mallory Lane (in front of Walgreens)

-What: The seventh generation farm has been owned by the Gentry family for over 165 years.
-In the fall, they have a pick-your-own pumpkin patch and huge activity area, which includes: 4-acre cornfield maze, hayrides, nature trail, playground, tire swings, hands-on barn, inside maze, chickens, sheep, cows and more.
+What: The seventh-generation farm has been owned by the Gentry family for over 165 years.
+In the fall, they have a pick-your-own pumpkin patch and huge activity area.

 Where: 1974 New Hwy 96 W, Franklin, TN